U.S. Embassy Slovenia Cultural Grants Program

 Grant proposals should include all of the information requested in the Application Guidelines.
-Proposals will not be considered until all information is received.
+Proposals will not be considered unless all information is received.
 Proposals should be completed in English, or accompanied by an English translation.
+Budgets must be calculated in USD.
 Supporting documents may be in Slovenian.

 Application deadlines (for each fiscal year, which runs from October 1 to September 30):